Big Brother (Australian TV series) season 7: Live Eviction 6 / Intruders Incoming

 The 6th Live Eviction show was a 90-minute eviction and intruder special that aired on Day 50 (10 June 2007).
 It featured a double eviction and introduced the two new intruders, Michelle and Zach.
 Michelle entered and met the remaining housemates.
 Zach remained in the Rewards Room, awaiting entry during UpLate later that evening.
 Hosted by Gretel Killeen and Mike Goldman.

 Kyle in the House

 "Kyle in the House" was a special version of the daily show that aired for 60 minutes before Live Eviction 11 on Day 85 (15 July 2007).
 It featured a recap on Kyle Sandilands' entry to the house and during the show Big Brother set Sandilands a special task to "challenge the housemates".

 Gretel Goes In

 The final nomination show on Day 93 (23 July 2007) was a special where the housemates did not need to nominate and instead Killeen went into the Rewards Room to interview the housemates individually and ask questions supplied by the viewers.
 Hosted by Gretel Killeen.

-Quest For Glory

-The final Friday Night Live show on Day 97 (27 July 2007).